Avaiga/taipy-doc/docs/relnotes-legacy.md

   See [issue #501](https://github.com/Avaiga/taipy-gui/issues/501) or [this section](manuals/gui/configuration.md#protect-your-application-files) for details.
-- Charts can use a [Decimator]() instance that cleverly filters data points out to greatly improve performance.<br/>
+- Charts can use the new `Decimator^` class to cleverly filter data points out to significantly improve performance.<br/>
-  See the [Decimator documentation]() for more details.
+  See the paragraph on [large datasets](manuals/gui/viselements/chart.md#large-datasets) for specific information.
 - Charts now support polar, funnel, candlesticks and many other types of charts.<br/>
   See the [chart control](manuals/gui/viselements/chart.md) section for details.
 - Charts now support the dark theme automatically.